Jim-Clack/MiniWebServer/README.md

-## Basic web server - lightweight and easy to use.
+## Basic web server
+ - Lightweight and easy to use.
- - Handles HTML, PNG, JPEG, JS, CSS, etc.
+ - Handles static pages: HTML, PNG, JPEG, JS, CSS, etc.
  - Supports both HTTP and HTTPS.
 (TLS/SSL)
  - Has a local and a web console for managing the server.
  - Can be embedded or standalone.